pkulak/matui/README.md

 # Macos Support

-There is a binary in releases.
+There is a binary in releases, although Matui does not currently support intel macs running macOS.

 # Windows support